 Izumi seemed to give her a fond smile.
 "Well, I was just looking outside and thinking that the weather hasn't gotten cold enough for us to stay inside all the time.
 And then I was reminded that I never had an actual picnic before ever since arriving to Japan three years ago."

-Koji seemed to remember something as well.
-When he and his team were in a race against time against the Royal Knights, they were at Ophanimon's library and Neemon suggested having a picnic on the beautiful flowers outside.
+Kouji remembered something as well.
+When he and his team were in a race to find the fractal codes against the Royal Knights, they were at Ophanimon's library and Neemon suggested having a picnic on the beautiful flowers outside.
 Bokomon had snapped the other's pants and proceeded to make a speech about how they needed to hurry and find the fractal code.
-Everything was happening so fast and Koji completely forgot how those flowers looked like.
+Everything was happening so fast and Kouji had completely forgotten how those flowers looked like.

 He sighed and stood up.
 "Izumi, how about this?
 We and the rest of the Legendary Warriors go on a picnic together on Sunday since everyone else seems too busy.
 It'll be like old times when we were adventuring in the Digital World."